ismnoiet/jekyll-posts-generator/README.md

 ```
 npm install -g jekyll-posts-generator
 ```
+In some computers you need to be an **administrator** to install this module, in that case just precede the previous command with ``sudo``.

+After installing this package you can access the global command ``jposts`` from within any folder you want.

 #### Usage
-Navigate to some jekyll website that have the following structure :
+Navigate to some [jekyll website](http://jekyllrb.com/) folder that have the following structure :
 ```
 .
 ├── _config.yml